Flipped Eyelids: Causes, Symptoms, and Treatments

 • Patients can improve outcomes through early diagnosis, following treatment plans, and managing underlying health issues like sleep apnea or obesity.

-A flipped eyelid happens when the lid turns inward or outward, changing how it protects your eye.
-Dr. Kopelman explains this can cause irritation and discomfort, rubbing of lashes on the eye, or exposure of delicate tissues.
 The terms entropion and ectropion describe these changes, which can result in a turned eyelid leading to watery eye, vision loss, or sensitivity to light.

 How Doctors Diagnose Flipped Eyelids

-Dr. Kopelman examines eyelid firmness, irritation and discomfort, and uses tools like slit lamp exams or fluorescein staining.
+Dr. Kopelman examines eyelid firmness, irritation, and discomfort, and uses tools like slit lamp exams or fluorescein staining.
 He may gently pull the eyelid away to check for laxity or examine for issues caused by previous surgeries.
 A precise diagnosis ensures proper treatment and protects vision.

 Symptoms of Flipped Eyelids